 Just so you know, I only have so much control over the price, and because I wanted the book distributed to Kobo, I had to set the minimum price at $12.99 USD.
 I don’t have any plans of changing the price, but there might be the occasional promotion that you can take advantage of in the future.

 A little over 66,000 words, which apparently translates into 144 pages on Amazon Kindle (176 pages on Barnes & Noble).
 Sorry, I can’t give you an exact page count because it depends on the format, but I think you get the general idea.

 There are many people without whom this project simply wouldn’t be what it ultimately became.
-I would love to thank everyone that had a hand in helping me make this eBook a reality, but if I did, I’m sure I would miss somebody (you can also take a look through the acknowledgements in the book).
-If you helped out in any way and supported me on this journey, you know who you are.
+I would love to thank everyone that had a hand in helping me make this book a reality.
+If you helped in any way and supported me on this journey, you know who you are.
 Thank you.